jcarlson23/inspectorgadget/README.md

 The gadget discovery proess follows these steps.

 * Obtain branch edges from the topologically sorted BB's.
+Note that we'll actually do this with SCCS as that makes a little more sense from a theoretical perspective as well as having builtin functionality.
 * As a default we color branches with only a single output block as "red" (weight 2).
 * We catalog nodes, looking for the correct number of incoming & outgoing branches.
 * This gives us a first estimate of  CHOICE, AND, OR gadgets.